top of page

 a stack of organised coins

-Clean Up Your Financials
+1. Clean Up Your Financials

 Buyers need to trust the numbers before they’ll write a cheque.
 Financial due diligence is typically the first and most scrutinized step in the process.

-What to do:
+What to Do

-• Reconcile all statements for the past 2–3 years
+• Reconcile all statements for the past 2–3 years.

-• Normalize earnings (adjust for one-off expenses or owner compensation)
+• Normalize earnings.
+Adjust for one-off expenses or owner compensation.

-• Ensure tax filings are accurate and up-to-date
+• Ensure tax filings are accurate and up-to-date.

-• Get a third-party accountant to review or audit your books
+• Get a third-party accountant to review or audit your books.

 Tip: If your numbers are messy, consider delaying the sale until they’re cleaned up.

-Get Your Team and Systems Ready
+2. Get Your Team and Systems Ready

 a screen with a busy video call in progress

-Key steps:
+Key Steps

-• Document key processes and SOPs
+• Document key processes and Standard Operating Procedures (SOPs).

-• Clarify job roles and responsibilities
+• Clarify job roles and responsibilities.

-• Ensure employment contracts and benefits are formalized
+• Ensure employment contracts and benefits are formalized.

-Tool tip: Tools like Loom or Notion can help document workflows efficiently.
+Tool Tip: Tools like Loom or Notion can help document workflows efficiently.

-Tidy Up Legal and Compliance Issues
+3. Tidy Up Legal and Compliance Issues

 Legal red flags can kill a deal late in the game.
 Cleaning up loose ends now avoids panic during diligence.

-What to review:
+What to Review

-• Corporate structure and shareholder agreements
+• Corporate structure and shareholder agreements.

-• IP ownership and trademark filings
+• IP ownership and trademark filings.

-• Key contracts: suppliers, customers, partners
+• Key contracts related to suppliers, customers, and partners.

-• Employment agreements and HR policies
+• Employment agreements and HR policies.

-• Any pending or historical litigation or disputes
+• Any pending or historical litigation or disputes.

-Pro tip: Involve your lawyer early to get ahead of potential deal breakers.
+Pro Tip: Involve your lawyer early to get ahead of potential deal breakers.

-Build a Professional Data Room
+4. Build a Professional Data Room

 A virtual data room is where due diligence happens.
 Having an organized, secure, and professional VDR shows buyers you’re serious and reduces back-and-forth.

-What to include:
+What to Include

-• Operations and SOPs
+• Operations and SOPs.

-• Technology architecture and licenses
+• Technology architecture and licenses.

-Set Expectations for the Due Diligence Process
+5. Set Expectations for the Due Diligence Process

-• Multiple document requests over several weeks
+• Multiple document requests over several weeks.

-• Negotiations around indemnities and risk allocation
+• Negotiations around indemnities and risk allocation.

-Mindset tip: Transparency and responsiveness build trust.
+Mindset Tip: Transparency and responsiveness build trust.

-Start Early, Finish Strong
+6. Start Early, Finish Strong

 Further Reading: